Curriculum

 How to extract panel positions, string assignments, and inverter mappings from a SolarEdge Designer report PDF for AutoCAD import using Python — and the four pitfalls that will bite you.

-Stringing Solar Panels for AutoCAD with Python: A 200-Line Solver You Can Run Today
+Solar Stringing in Python: A 200-Line Solver You Can Run

-A working Python solver for grouping solar panels into strings for AutoCAD drafting — what it does, what it leaves on the table, and why production tools stack four algorithms instead of one.
+A working Python solver for solar stringing in AutoCAD — what it does, what it misses, and why production tools stack four algorithms instead of one.

 K-Means for AutoCAD Solar Homerun Routing: When It Works, When It Fails, and What to Use Instead